vwade/node-builder/README.md

 ## Next steps

-With the selection model in place, the upcoming milestone is the **React adapter bootstrap**, layering pan/zoom and rendering primitives on top of the headless core.
-Once that scaffolding lands, effort will move to **Node view & dragging** followed by **Ports & edge creation**, completing the interaction loop outlined in the roadmap.
+With the React adapter bootstrap in place, the next milestone is **Node view & dragging**, bringing interactive node surfaces to the canvas.
+After that, effort will move to **Ports & edge creation**, completing the interaction loop outlined in the roadmap.

 ## Automation roadmap